DOUGLAS HEDWIG BIO'S & RESUME

 3. FULL-LENGTH NARRATIVE BIO [1,018 words]

 Composer Douglas Hedwig was a trumpet player with the Metropolitan Opera Orchestra for 27 years.
-Since turning his full attention to composition in 2011, his music has been performed throughout the U.S., Italy, England, Scotland, Thailand and Indonesia.
-He is a winner of both the Gaetano Amadeo Prize (Italy) and The American Prize, and is recipient of awards and honors from the Siena Art Institute (Italy), Brush Creek Foundation for the Arts, and Willapa Bay AiR.
+Since turning his full attention to composition in 2011, his music has been performed throughout the U.S., Italy, England, Belgium, Scotland, South Korea, Thailand and Indonesia.
+He is a winner of both the Gaetano Amadeo Prize (Italy) and The American Prize, and is recipient of awards and honors from the Siena Art Institute (Italy), Brush Creek Foundation for the Arts (WY), and the Academy of Recording Arts and Sciences.
 Dr. Hedwig is Professor Emeritus at the Conservatory of Music at Brooklyn College, and former faculty at The Juilliard School.

 His chamber music has been featured at colleges, universities and music festivals throughout the U.S., including composer-residencies and performances at the University of Louisiana at Monroe, Colorado State University, and Kansas State University, Palm Beach Atlantic University, and UCLA.